Beacon Society News and Links

 Check our links at the top of this page and in the left column: our most frequently asked question (FAQ) is

-Jan Stauber Grant Application Deadline is 1 May 2013
+Jan Stauber Grant Winners for 2013

-Shannon Neihart Carlisle wins 2013 Beacon Award
+Shannon Neihart Carlisle, winner of the 2013 Beacon Award

 Shannon Carlisle, accelerated learning teacher at Moore Elementary school in Franklin, Tennessee is this year's Beacon Award winner.
 Mrs. Carlisle is known as the “Chief Sherlockian” in her school where she introduces 4th graders to the stories about Sherlock Holmes and his use of deductive reasoning.